Indigenous peoples in Ecuador: Rubber boom

 If the quotas were not met they were punished.
 Punishments by the Muchachos were very severe and brutal.
 Common punishments including flogging, hanging, and being put into a cepo.
 When the workers were put into a cepo they were chained in pain inflicting positions and left without food and water for an extended period of time.
 More extreme punishments included the shooting workers if they tried to escape or became too ill to work.
 The pay for their hard labor was minimal.
 They were put on what was called a debt-penoage where they had to work for a long period of time in order to gain funds to pay back debt they owned to the Caucheros for supplies that they were given for their daily tasks such as tools to work, clothes, and food.
 The low compensation for their labor often led to working their whole life for the rubber barons.
 They usually received a small item that they were able to keep, like a hammock, and the rest was given straight to the employer.
-There was very little Government intervention thanks to bribery that got local officials to overlook what was occurring and the fear of being attacked by the Indians.
+There was very little Government intervention thanks to bribery that got local officials to overlook what was occurring and the fear of being attacked by the Amerindians.
 The end of the Rubber Boom was in 1920 when the prices of rubber dropped.
 The enslavement of the Indigenous people ceased with the end of the rubber boom.

-Modern times

-Population and demographics

-There is debate about the quantities of indigenous currently inhabiting Ecuador.
-Some elements of society, most famously the former President León Febres Cordero, have insisted that the indigenous make up no more than two million people.
-Historian Enrique Ayala Mora, too, estimates that the indigenous population is no more than sixteen percent.
-Other organizations, such as CONAIE, while giving varying estimates in different years, tend to approximate closer to four million.
-The discrepancy arises from the ways in which they are counted: "[d]oes one consider them such on the basis of physical characteristics or whether they live in the Andean Indian world?"

-Approximately 96.4% of Ecuador's Indigenous population are Highland Quichuas living in the valleys of the Sierra region.
-They are Quichua speakers and include the Caranqui, the Otavaleños, the Cayambi, the Pichincha, the Panzaleo, the Chimbuelo, the Salasacan, the Tungurahua, the Tugua, the Waranka, the Puruhá, the Cañari, and the Saraguro.
-Linguistic evidence suggests that the Salascan and the Saraguro may be the descendants of Bolivian ethnic groups transplanted to Ecuador in a mitma, or forced migration.

-Coastal groups, including the Awá, Chachi, and the Tsáchila, make up 0.24% percent of the indigenous population, while the remaining 3.35 percent live in the Oriente and consist of the Oriente Quichua (the Canelo and the Quijos), the Shuar, the Huaorani, the Siona–Secoya, the Cofán, and the Achuar.